 Hokkaido Side Trips

-If you’re visiting Sapporo for the Olympic endurance events, it also gives you the opportunity to explore Japan’s northernmost and wildest major island.
 If you get the JR Pass you can take some really cool trips around Hokkaido before flying out of Sapporo, or you could also use it to travel overland from Sapporo down to Tokyo via the Tohoku region (see here for cool places to visit in Tohoku).
 Alternatively, Hokkaido’s also great driving country so you could rent a car and take a road trip to some of the following:

 Daisetsuzan: Japan’s famous autumn colours don’t hit Tokyo & Kyoto until late November, but they actually start at Daisetsuzan National Park in the centre of Hokkaido in late September.
 If visiting during the Olympics you’ll see summer wildflowers covering the alpine meadows, and the conditions should be nice for hiking.
 The park’s huge, with a number of 2000m peaks criss-crossed by a multitude of hiking trails; if you’re not in for a multi-day trek, the easiest way to visit is to go up the Asahidake Ropeway and do one of the short hiking circuits from the upper ropeway station.
 From Asahikawa Station (a 40-minute train ride from Sapporo) take a bus (1 hour) to Asahidake Onsen at the base of the Asahidake Ropeway, or it’s a 3-hour drive from Sapporo.
 See here for park info